symbol-blockchain-community/symbol-rest-client/packages/javascript/README.md

 ## Contributing

-`expo-symbol-crypto` is an open-source project.
+`symbol-rest-client` is an open-source project.
 Contributions are welcome.
 Please refer to the GitHub repository for details.

 ## License

-This software is provided under the [MIT License](./LICENSE).
+This software is provided under the [MIT License](../../LICENSE).

 ## Contact